GNU epsilon -- an extensible programming language

 I'll miss the many roommates I had in office A207 during these years: Jean-Vincent, and then in particular Virgile Mogbil, Daniele Terreni and Giulio Manzonetto.
 And Sylviane Schwer.

-I had a particularly good relationship with the other people working on the Marionnet project: other than Jean-Vincent particularly Jonathan Roudiere, Marco Stronati, Abdelouahed, and Franck Butelle.
+I had an especially good relationship with the other people working on the Marionnet project: of course Jean-Vincent, and then especially Jonathan Roudiere, Marco Stronati, Abdelouahed, and Franck Butelle.

-Sébastien Guérif is a friend and possibly the best colleague I've ever head; meticulous, very hardworking, interested in feedback.
+Sébastien Guérif is a friend and possibly the best colleague I've ever had: meticulous, very hardworking, interested in feedback.
 I've learned a lot about teaching while doing class and lab exercises for his \textit{Programmation Impérative} course.
 I also enjoyed the company of the other colleagues doing exercises for Sébastien's courses, particularly Daniel Kayser, Christophe Tollu, Antoine Rozenknop, Hanane Allaoua, Manisha Pujari, and again Laura Giambruno.

-Thanks to Jean-Yves Moyen as well, for approving essentially every idea I had in organizing the \textit{Programmation Fonctionnelle Avancée} course for two years, accepting to scale down his role to just lab exercises, despite his experience.
+Thanks to Jean-Yves Moyen as well, for approving more or less every idea I had in organizing the \textit{Programmation Fonctionnelle Avancée} course for two years, implicitly accepting to scale down his role to just lab exercises, despite his experience.
 It was fun.

 Some students of mine were actually interested in what I had to say.
-I wish to thank them for that sparkle in their eyes saying ``that's cool'', at the same time as ``I get it''.
-Thanks to my bad students as well, if they really tried --- But no thanks at all to cheaters.
+I wish to thank them for that sparkle in their eyes saying ``that's cool'' at the same time as ``I get it''.
+Thanks to my bad students as well, if they really tried --- but no thanks at all to cheaters.

-I fondly remember a couple Summer afternoons spent with Christine Recanati speaking about philosophy.
+I fondly remember a couple idle afternoons spent with Christine Recanati speaking about philosophy.
 I had other agreeable exchanges, geeky, intellectual or simply human, with James Avery, Roberto Wolfler Calvo, Jean-Christophe Dubacq, Jalila Sadki Fenzar, Mario Valencia Pabon, Marco Pedicini.
 Thanks to Micaela Mayero, Patrick Baillot, Damiano Mazza, Érick Alphonse and Yue Ma as well. \\ \\ Thanks to Morena Olivieri, who's a good person but doesn't believe it yet.
 Thanks for setting me in a good enough mood to finally decide to quit smoking.
 I can see in retrospect how stressful quitting was; Morena and many others encouraged and supported me during that time, particularly José Marchesi and Matteo Golfarini.